rachelmccollin/wptutsplus-theme-framework/wptutsplus-theme-framework-part3/readme.txt

 Creating your own WordPress theme framework

-This theme supports the 3rd part of this series for wptutsplus - these are the starting files.
+This theme supports the 3rd part of this series for wptutsplus.

-The starting theme includes the following template files: index.php page.php - for static pages archive.php - for archive pages header.php sidebar.php
+The theme includes the following template files: archive.php index.php page.php - for static pages page-full-width.php
+archive.php - for archive pages
+header.php
+sidebar.php
 footer.php
+loop.php
+loop-single.php
+loop-page.php
+functions.php

 The theme supports featured images, menus and widgets and uses them as follows: